inclavare-containers/inclavare-containers/shelter/README.md

       --version, -v  print the version
 ```

-2. remote attestation for sgx-ra & sgx-la
+2. remote attestation for sgx-ra, sgx-la, and sgx-ecdsa

 ```shell
 OPTIONS: